Student Political Advocacy and Organizing

 How did you get your internship?

-I found out about the Arizona Students’ Association (ASA) while job searching on Handshake.
+I found out about the Arizona Students’ Association (ASA) while job searching on Handshake (the university's platform for internships and entry-level positions).
 I learned that ASA was seeking students to work as canvassers to register people to vote during the summer for the upcoming November election.
 After interviewing with my supervisor, I worked as a voter registration canvasser throughout the summer and fall of 2024.
 Later, my internship supervisor informed me about an opportunity to become a fellow intern in Spring 2025, which would help me develop my professional skills.
 I decided to pursue this opportunity and applied for the position.

 What kind of work did you do throughout your internship experience?

-During our fellowship, our goal was to learn about political advocacy and ways to engage in it effectively.
-I participated in several activities applying what we learned, including a practice debate with fellow interns where we discussed and argued our positions on bills passing through the state legislature.
-Each week, we had training sessions with our peers and supervisor, where we attended presentations on political organizing and lobbying.
+During my fellowship, my goal was to learn about political advocacy and ways to engage in it effectively.
+I participated in several activities applying this learning, and even participated in a debate with fellow interns where we discussed and argued our positions on bills passing through the state legislature.
+Each week, I also engaged in training sessions with my peers and supervisor, where we attended presentations on political organizing and lobbying.
 We learned how to write Letters to the Editor to publicly share our views on bills passing through the state legislature.
-We also had the opportunity to partake in semester-long projects such as hosting a fundraiser to raise money for causes affecting students in Arizona.
+I also had the opportunity to co-host a fundraiser to raise money for causes impacting students in Arizona.

-What new skills did you practice and develop in this internship?
+What skills did you practice and develop in this internship?

 What was the most significant contribution you made?